learning-zone/javascript-basics/README.md

 2. The entire microtask queue is drained.
 3. The event loop picks the next macrotask.

 Additionally, browsers enforce a **minimum timer delay** of **4ms** after 5 nested `setTimeout` calls (the "clamping" rule, per the HTML spec).
 In background tabs, browsers further throttle timers to 1000ms (1 second) to save CPU.
-Node.js has a minimum delay of 1ms but also subject to the event loop's libuv timer phase overhead.
+Node.js has a minimum delay of 1ms but also subject to the event loop\'s libuv timer phase overhead.

 ```js
 // ── Minimum delay clamping after 5 nesting levels ─────────────────────────────